Latonal/AppLauncherMAUI/Setup.md

 - Update AppLauncherMaui/Resources/Raw/apps_data.json accordingly to need
 - Application downloaded must have a version.txt at the root if you want to update it later on

+# The updater

+- Set the link correctly since the updater can't be updated with the current version of the main app